Apache

 The code blocks mentioned here serve as an example.

-Please check yourself if everything works correctly, especially if you have other configurations in your .htaccess
+Please check yourself if everything works correctly, especially if you have other configurations in your .htaccess file.

 Custom MIME Type